 I want to fight head-on

-I asked him about the thoughts behind the name "KANJIKI."
+We asked about the meaning behind the name "KANJIKI."

-"I wanted to make the name KANJIKI easy to understand and compete head-on as a Japanese product.
-For example, Japanese mountains have more trees than overseas, and the beauty of the broadleaf forests where tree runs are fun is unique.
-Skiers in Japan have excellent skills for observing the terrain and a wealth of mountain knowledge.
-The skills of Japanese riders have really improved recently, and they are no less impressive than those overseas.
-I want more Japanese people to know about Japan's coolness and traditions through our products."
+"We wanted a name that's easy to understand, like KANJIKI, and we wanted to compete head-on with something truly Japanese.
+For example, Japanese mountains have more trees than those overseas, and the beauty of the broadleaf forests, where tree runs are so enjoyable, is unique.
+People who ski in Japan have a high level of skill in reading the terrain and have a wealth of knowledge about the mountains.
+The skills of Japanese riders have improved tremendously and are in no way inferior to those overseas.
+We want Japanese people to know more about the coolness and tradition of Japan through our products."

-Next, I asked, "Who would you like to use this for?"
+Next, I asked, "Who would you like to use this?"

-"Of course, snowboarding in the backcountry, or if you find a good slope on the side of the road, you can just go up and enjoy a nice ride.
-I would be happy if people like that would use this, not just snowboarders, but also people who live with snow and work in relation to snow.
-I would like to make proposals that will attract such people, both in Japan and overseas."
+"Of course, snowboarders in the backcountry, or if you find a good slope by the roadside, you can quickly climb up and enjoy a smooth ride.
+I'd be happy if not only snowboarders, but also people who live with snow, or people who work with snow, used it.
+I want to continue making proposals that will be used by such people, both domestically and internationally."

 I see, perhaps the price is so reasonable because they want people to use them in their daily lives.
 At 26,180 yen, KANJIKI is a bargain compared to imported snowshoes

-"To be honest, the cost price and the selling price are not evenly matched (laughs).
-But I really want to reach as many people as possible, and the reality is that material costs are going up.
-But I still want to offer them without raising the price even a little.
-That's why I assemble the parts myself, and sew the straps on one by one myself with an industrial sewing machine.
+"To be honest, the cost of production and the selling price don't really match up (laughs).
+But I really want to get them to lots of people, and yet material costs are rising.
+Even so, I want to offer them without raising the price too much.
+That's why I assemble the parts myself and sew the straps on one by one using an industrial sewing machine.

-But I also enjoy working engrossed in the idea of someone being happy.
+But I also enjoy working on them while imagining someone being happy with them.
 I love making things and thinking about them.
-Those are moments when I can become just as immersed in them as I am in snowboarding,"
+It's a moment where I can become just as engrossed as I am in snowboarding."

-Nakamura says, his gaze soft as he tells us that he truly loves making things, snowboarding, and people.
+As Nakamura says this, his gentle gaze conveys that he truly loves making things, snowboarding, and people.

 "I love people.
 Snowboarding isn't just about being on the snow; afterwards you can go to hot springs, go for drinks, and I love everyone involved.
 The brand name BREW is also derived from the word beer.
 I love having fun communicating with people over drinks.
 In any case, I believe that the one who enjoys life wins.
 I want to enjoy everything."